 If you’ve decided to raise your quail in cages or pens, there are an overwhelming number of options available to you.
 Quail are relatively easy to care for and not very picky; however, there are a few things that every quail cage needs, so as you are shopping and planning, check to make sure you have covered all your bases.

 Many different kinds of quail breed are used for homesteading, but all have the same cage needs.

 - Space for Dust Bath: This can be a small box in the corner of your pen that allows for quail to clean up when needed.

-- Feeder: Quail feeders can hang on the outside of quail cages, or be stand-alone if needed.
-When looking at cages, make sure you have a plan for feeders before purchasing or building your own and also what kind of quail feed you are going with.
+- Feeder: Quail feeders can hang on the outside of quail cages or be stand-alone if needed.
+When looking at cages, make sure you have a plan for feeders before purchasing or building your own and what kind of quail feed you are going with.

 - Waterers: Quail waterers can also be stand-alone or come in the form of nipple waterers with small cups.
-These are usually attached on the outside of wire-cages.
+These are usually attached to the outside of wire-cages.

 - Egg Tray (optional but helpful): Egg trays come in handy for small cages.
 When your quail lays an egg, it will roll down a slight slant and out of the cage for easy harvesting!
 These trays also protect the egg from being stepped on or cracked by quail in the cage.
 While they are optional, they are beneficial if you are keeping quail for their delicious eggs.